 - Establish ‘green streets’ along key access routes to the town centre and incorporate public art.

 - Establish a community corridor implementing strong pedestrian and cycle links to each node.

-Community consultation for the UDFs were undertaken in three phases resulting in a total of 133 submissions to Council.
+Community consultation for the UDFs were undertaken in four phases resulting in a total of 152 submissions to Council.
 In response to these submissions a number of amendments were made to the documents.
 The three phases were: